 Step 3 – Choosing a Resistor

 Now that you have your resistance and power rating values, it’s time to pick an actual resistor from a component distributor.
 We always recommend sticking with standard resistors that will be carried in stock by every distributor.
-Sticking with standard resistor types will make your life a whole lot easier once it’s time to manufacture.
-Three solid component suppliers that you can find some quality parts from include Digikey, Mouser, and Farnell/Newark.
+Staying with standard resistor types will make your life a whole lot easier once it’s time to manufacture.
+Three dependable component suppliers that you can find some quality parts from include Digikey, Mouser, and Farnell/Newark.

 The Resistance is Strong in This One